 The pipeline for the extraction of the survey data, as described in previous releases of IPHAS (González-Solares et al. 2008; Barentsen et al. 2014), sets the astrometric solutions using 2MASS (Skrutskie et al. 2006) as the reference.
 This was the best choice available at the start of survey observations.
-Especially for very dense fields, source confusion can lead to a wrong world coordinate system (WCS) in the pipeline reduced images.
-Also for the blue bands in UVEX, particularly the U{RGO} filter, the use of an IR survey as the astrometric reference can be problematic.
+Especially for very dense fields, source confusion can lead to an incorrect world coordinate system (WCS) in the pipeline reduced images.
+Also for the blue bands in UVEX, particularly the $U{\rm RGO}$ filter, the use of an IR survey as the astrometric reference can be problematic.

-The natural choice for astrometric reference now is the Gaia DR2 (Gaia Collaboration et al. 2018; Lindegren et al. 2018) reference frame.
+The natural choice for astrometric reference is now the Gaia DR2 (Gaia Collaboration 2018; Lindegren et al. 2018) reference frame.
 The starting point for a refinement of the astrometry is the 2MASS-based per-CCD solution.
 The pipeline uses the zenithal polynomial projection (ZPN, see Calabretta & Greisen 2002) to map pixels to celestial coordinates.
-In this solution all even polynomial coefficients are set to 0, while the first order term (PV2_1) is set to 1 and the third order term (PV2_3) to 220.
-Occasionally, it was found that for the U{RGO} filter a fifth order term (PV2_5) also needed to be introduced.
-Free parameters in the solution were the elements of the CD matrix, which is used to transform pixel coordinates into projection plane coordinates, and the celestial coordinates of the reference point (CRVALn).
+In this solution all even polynomial coefficients are set to zero, while the first-order term (PV2\1) is set to a value of 1 and the third order term (PV2\3) to 220.
+Occasionally, it was found that for the $U{\rm RGO}$ filter, a fifth-order term (PV2\5) also needed to be introduced.
+Free parameters in the solution were the elements of the CD matrix, which is used to transform pixel coordinates into projection plane coordinates and the celestial coordinates of the reference point (CRVALn).

 For the refinement of the astrometric solution using the Gaia DR2 catalogue we first remove IGAPS stars that are located close to the CCD border.
 We also remove very faint stars.
-The limit for removal is set as a threshold on the peak source height: the value chosen depends on the number of sources in the image, varying between 20 (in low stellar density fields) and 150 (high density fields) ADU.
-An exception is made for the U{RGO} filter where the threshold is always 10 ADU.
+The limit for removal is set as a threshold on the peak source height: the value chosen depends on the number of sources in the image, varying between 20 (in low-stellar-density fields) and 150 (high-density fields) ADU.
+An exception is made for the $U{\rm RGO}$ filter where the threshold is always 10 ADU.
 Next, we search for Gaia DR2 sources within a 0.5 degree radius of the field centre.
-We then remove all sources that have a proper motion error in either Declination or Right Ascension greater than 3 mas/yr.
-The Gaia catalogue is then converted to the IGAPS observation epoch using the STILTS Gaia commands epochProp and epochPropErr (Taylor 2006).
+We then remove all sources that have a proper motion error in either Declination or Right Ascension of greater than 3 mas yr-1.
+The Gaia catalogue is then converted to the IGAPS observation epoch using the STILTS Gaia commands epochProp and epochPropErr (Taylor et al. 2006).